 World Premiere of the Waldorf 100 Metarmorphosis

-One of the “core projects” of Waldorf 100 is a series of musical compositions written especially for our Centennial Celebration by master students from composition classes in leading music schools around the world.
+One of the “core projects” of Waldorf 100 was a series of musical compositions written especially for our Centennial Celebration by master students from composition classes in leading music schools around the world.
 “Procession-Contraction: Metamorphosis” by Haihui Zhang is the winning piece.
-Please listen to the world premiere from February, 9 2019 of the wonderful school orchestra of the Rudolf Steiner Schule Hamburg-Wandsbek, conducted by Koloa Zimowski.
+Please listen to the world premiere from 9th February 2019 of the wonderful school orchestra of the Rudolf Steiner Schule Hamburg-Wandsbek, conducted by Koloa Zimowski.

 The Australian 2019 Youth Conference Music Performance

 The combined Steiner High Schools Choir perform to celebrate 100 Years of Steiner Education at the Samford Valley Youth Conference September 2019.